Luke Tasker: Hamilton Tiger-Cats

 Tasker signed to the practice roster with the Hamilton Tiger-Cats of the Canadian Football League (CFL) on September 17, 2013.
 Tasker was reunited with Kent Austin (the head coach of the Tiger-Cats), who had been his head coach at Cornell University.
 He was moved to the active roster and made his CFL debut on September 28, 2013 against the Calgary Stampeders.
 He caught his first career touchdown in a 33–19 win over the Toronto Argonauts on October 4, 2013.
 Tasker only appeared in 5 games for the Ti-Cats during his rookie season, finishing the year with 202 receiving yards on 13 catches with 1 touchdown.
 His second season in the CFL, the 2014 CFL season, was a breakout year for Luke Tasker.
 He led the team in receptions (72), receiving yards (937) and was tied for the lead in receiving touchdowns (5) along with Brandon Banks.
 Tasker was recognized for his successful season when he was named a CFL East All-Star for the 2014 season.
 Following the 2014 season Tasker passed up on an offer from the Green Bay Packers of the NFL and the agreed to a contract extension with the Ti-Cats.
 Tasker continued his exceptional play in the next three seasons, highlighted by his 2017 campaign in which he set career highs in receptions (104) yards (1,167) and touchdowns (7).
 One day before the start of free agency the Ti-Cats and Tasker agreed to a two-year contract extension on February 12, 2018.
 Tasker ended the 2018 as one of the few healthy Hamilton receivers; Brandon Banks, Terrence Toliver, Chris Williams, and Jalen Saunders all finished the year with season ending injuries.
 Tasker however amassed 1104 yards and a career high 11 touchdowns on 78 catches, and was named to the 2018 CFL All-Star Team.
 Tasker missed about half the season in 2019 with a broken finger and a hamstring injury, limiting him to only 406 receiving yards on 36 receptions.
 Tasker was not re-signed by the Ti-Cats following the 2019 season and became a free agent on February 11, 2020.

 Personal life

 His father is Steve Tasker, who was a wide receiver and special teams player in the National Football League for 13 seasons mostly with the Buffalo Bills.
 Luke married Jenna Fishback on May 17, 2014.
 The couple met during kindergarten in their hometown of East Aurora, New York.

 Broadcast career

 On March 11, 2014, Tasker joined the staff of WBBZ-TV as a sports reporter; as Buffalo and Hamilton were separated by less than 50 miles, he was able to continue his career with the Tiger-Cats while working for WBBZ.
 He served in that capacity before WBBZ discontinued sports coverage in 2015.

 On August 3, 2021, Tasker was named the new color commentator for the Tiger-Cats' radio broadcasts on The Ticats Audio Network.
+Tasker held the position through 2024, after which he was replaced by Simoni Lawrence.